-GlobeMed at University of Michigan partners with Tiyatien Health (TH) in Zwedru, Liberia to advance healthcare in the country's rural, post-war communities.
+GlobeMed at University of Michigan - Ann Arbor partners with PEOF in Morazán, El Salvador to advance health and community development in the country's post-war communities.

-GlobeMed at the University of Michigan + Tiyatien Health
+GlobeMed at the University of Michigan + PEOF

 GlobeMed at the University of Michigan – Ann Arbor | Ann Arbor, Michigan